Riches in Niches, with Henry DeVries

 If you’ve been listening to this podcast for a while now — or if you’ve read our books — or attended any of our open-mic Q&As or live workshops — you know that here at Predictive ROI…we’re big fans of building a riches in niches strategy.

-I’m going to quickly quote Henry from Chapter 5…
+I’m going to quote Henry from Chapter 5 quickly…

 Henry writes, “To attract high-paying clients, agency owners must be clear on their ideal prospects.
 But a target market with a problem is not enough.
 Agency owners also must find target clients that can afford to pay what you want to charge.”

-Okay — it’s here at the intersection of these two points that Henry and I focused our riches in niches discussion.
+Okay — it’s here at the intersection of these two points that Henry and I focused our riches in niche discussion.

 How to find right-fit prospects who are willing to pay what you want to charge — and I would argue that when you do this work correctly and your content strategy is on point and generous — your right-fit prospects will be EAGER to pay your premium price.